TPU Inner Tubes Explained: Weight, Performance, and When They’re Worth It

 Repair TPU Tubes: Patch Kits and Maintenance Tips

-- Prep: clean, dry, scuff, apply per instructions.
+- Prep: clean with alcohol, apply self-adhesive patch per instructions.

-- Inspect: pre-ride and weekly checks; record maintenance frequency.
+- Inspect: pre-ride and weekly checks.
+Track maintenance frequency.

 When to Use TPU Tubes: Road, Gravel, MTB, and Spares

-1 clear rule helps decide: pick TPU tubes for road and gravel if you prioritize weight savings, lower rolling resistance, and better air retention—especially in long rides or racing—since they cut roughly 140 g per wheel versus butyl and pack into spares about 30% of the volume.
-You’ll get TPU advantages: lighter system mass, lower rolling resistance, improved elasticity and air retention.
+One clear rule helps decide: pick TPU tubes for road and gravel if you prioritize weight savings, lower rolling resistance, and better air retention.
+They’re especially useful for long rides or racing, since they cut roughly 80-130 g per wheel versus butyl and pack into spares at about 30% of the volume.
+TPU advantages: lighter system mass, lower rolling resistance, improved elasticity and air retention.
 TPU disadvantages: not ideal for MTB where tubeless dominates, and they cost more.

 | Use case | Recommendation |